Term Life Insurance.

 Examination: A thorough medical checkup will let the insurer know if you're low risk - meaning your monthly payments will be lower.

-Get a quote now >Again, this is largely dependent on the type of life insurance policy you decide to take out.
+Again, this is largely dependent on the type of life insurance policy you decide to take out.
 The average life insurance payout is roughly £51,000, but with certain providers, this average raises to over £115,000.

 However, these averages are basic indications on how much your dependents would receive in the case of your death.
 Unfortunately, there is no sure fire way to know how much would be paid out, and your best bet is to get a free quote and see for yourself.